grayguava/myutils/README.md

+# winkit

-Personal collection of utility tools built for daily use on Windows.
-Covers file management, backups, metadata stripping, desktop customization, and system monitoring.
+A collection of small Windows utilities, each built to solve one specific recurring problem — file management, backups, metadata handling, desktop customization, and system monitoring.
+Designed with safety in mind: destructive operations verify before they commit.

 ## Tools